pagkly/Zed/Investopedia3/Nash Equilibrium.md

 ## Understanding the Nash Equilibrium

-Nash equilibrium is named after its inventor, [John Nash](https://www.investopedia.com/terms/j/john-f-nash-jr.asp), an American mathematician.
+Nash equilibrium is named after its inventor, [[John Nash]](https://www.investopedia.com/terms/j/john-f-nash-jr.asp), an American mathematician.
 It is considered one of the most important concepts of game theory, which attempts to determine mathematically and logically the actions that participants of a game should take to secure the best outcomes for themselves.
 The reason why Nash equilibrium is considered such an important concept of game theory relates to its applicability.
 The Nash equilibrium can be incorporated into a wide range of disciplines, from economics to the social sciences.

 ### Key Takeaways